 What is a Pinky?

-Baby corn snakes should be fed pinkies, which are small mice not yet mature enough to have fur.
+Baby corn snakes should be fed pinkies, small mice not yet mature enough to have fur.

 Without fur, they appear to be pink in color and, therefore, are given the title “pinky.”